meglwhy/tp/docs/DeveloperGuide.md

 1. Resize the window to an optimum size.
 2. Resize ratio of household panel and session panel.

+#### Deciding what to do - Help

+1. Provides a quick summary of the available commands and a URL to the User Guide for more detailed instructions

+   a.
+Prerequisites: None.

+   b.
+Test case: `help`<br>
+   Expected: A pop up appears with a quick help guide.

+   c.
+Test case: `HELP`<br>
+   Expected: Unreognized command as command words are case sensitive

+#### Adding your first household - Add

+1. Adds a household's details

+   a.
+Prerequisites: None.

+   b.
+Test case: `add n/Tan Family a/Tan Road p/92813822`<br>
+   Expected: A household with the above details is added.
+A success message is displayed to the user.

+   c.
+Test case: `add n/Benson & Yeung a/Blank  Road p/8192312`<br>
+   Expected: Error for an invalid name will be shown to the user (invalid symbol in the name field).

+#### Edit a household - Edit

+1. Edits a household's details

+   a.
+Prerequisites: The household for which you want to edit details must exist.

+   b.
+Test case: `edit id/H000001 n/Tan Family t/FA`<br>
+   Expected: A household specified by the id will have its name changed to `Tan Family`, with a tag of `FA`.
+A success message is displayed to the user.

+   c.
+Test case: `edit id/H000001 p/2192312`<br>
+   Expected: Error for an invalid phone number will be shown to the user (Application is for the Singapore context so only numbers with 6,8,9 are permitted).

+#### Remove a household - Delete

+1. Deleting a household and all its sessions

+   a.
+Prerequisites: A household specified by the id must exist.

+   b.
+Test case: `delete id/H000001`<br>
+   Expected: The household with Household ID H000001 is deleted.
+Success message appears.

+   c.
+Test case: `delete-s id/H000000`<br>
+   Expected: No household is deleted.
+An error message for the invalid ID is shown.

+#### Finding a household - Find

+1. Find a household based on keywords

+   a.
+Prerequisites: None.

+   b.
+Test case: `find Tan`<br>
+   Expected: If `Tan` appears in a household's name, tag or address, the matching result is shown to the user, otherwise no result is shown.

+#### Adding your first visit - Add a session

+1. Add a session to a specific household

+   a.
+Prerequisites: The household for which you want to add a session must exist.

+   b.
+Test case: `add-s id/H000001-1 d/2026-06-06 tm/12:00`<br>
+   Expected: A session at the scheduled date and time appears in the sessions box.

+   c.
+Test case: `add-s id/H000001-1 d/1999-06-06 tm/12:00`<br>
+   Expected: A session at the scheduled date and time is not added due to an invalid date (date is in the past).

+#### Rescheduling your visit - Edit a session

+1. Edits a session to a specific household

+   a.
+Prerequisites: The household for which you want to edit a session must exist.

+   b.
+Test case: `edit-s id/H000001-1 d/2026-06-06 tm/12:00`<br>
+   Expected: The session specified in the id will be rescheduled to the specified date and time.
+Success message appears.

-#### Try out a command - Deleting a session
+#### Removing a session from your schedule - Delete a session

 1. Deleting a session while all household sessions are being shown

    a.
 Prerequisites: List all sessions for a household using the `view-s` command.
-It will show all the sessions of that household
+It will show all the sessions of the specified household.

    b.
 Test case: `delete-s id/H000001-1`<br>
-   Expected: The first session from the household with Household ID 1 is deleted.
+   Expected: The first session from the household with Household ID H000001 is deleted.
 Details of the deleted contact shown in the output box.

    c.
 Test case: `delete-s id/H000001-0`<br>
    Expected: No session is deleted.
-An error message saying “Session index 0 is invalid for household H000001” is shown.
+An error message for the invalid ID is shown.

-   d.
-Other incorrect delete session commands to try: `delete-s`, `delete-s id/Hxxxxxx-m`, `...` (where m is larger than the session list size of that particular household)<br>
-   Expected: Error similar to 1.c

 ### Simulating Missing/Corrupted Data Files in Em-Social